itsgeorgema/spotify-mood-player/README.md

 # Then run:
 mysql -u root -p your_db_name < mysql-init.sql
 ```
-- make sure your .env values match what you create in MySQL
+- Make sure your .env values match what you create in MySQL

 ---